-“Every stop on the way from coffee plantation, how the coffee is harvested, processed, and stored will affect the end result,” said Paul Manning, owner of Kill Devil Coffee Roasters, housed at Front Porch.
+“Every stop on the way from the coffee plantation, how the coffee is harvested, processed, and stored will affect the end result,” said Paul Manning, the owner of Kill Devil Coffee Roasters, housed at Front Porch.
 “Of course, the roasting process ultimately determines many of the final characteristics, but you will never get good results if the raw materials (unroasted beans) are not up to the task”

-Sure enough, region still matters.
+Sure enough, the region still matters.
 Different countries – and sometimes different regions in the same country – can produce coffee beans whose flavor cannot be imitated anywhere else.
 Below are some of the most popular types of coffee beans, and some general characteristics of the beans from these regions.

-Perhaps the first nation that jumps to a coffee lover’s mind, Colombia remains a coffee producing giant in both quantity and quality.
+Perhaps the first nation that jumps to a coffee lover’s mind, Colombia remains a coffee-producing giant in both quantity and quality.
 Colombian Supremo takes moderation to excellence.
-Colombia’s best beans are moderate in acidity and sweetness, and moderate to full in body.
+Colombia’s best beans are moderate in acidity and sweetness and moderate to full in body.
 “No quality is extreme,” says coffee author Kenneth Davids

 Rich and full-bodied, Costa Rican coffee has a smoky trace evident to many of its drinkers.
 “Guatemalan and Costa Rican coffees… have wonderful distinctive acidity,” said Manning of two of Central America’s best coffee countries.